microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-post-events.md

 ### Example 2: Create an event that occurs in multiple locations

 #### Request
-The next example request specifies 3 locations where the organizer and attendees can attend the meeting from.
+The next example request specifies three locations where the organizer and attendees can attend the meeting from.

-In the request body, supply a JSON representation of [event](../resources/event.md) object.
+In the request body, supply a JSON representation of the [event](../resources/event.md) object.

 # [HTTP](#tab/http)
 <!-- {